ade-sede/redis-clone/README.md

 - Fix flaky ordering of keys when reading multiple streams with `XREAD`
 - Figure out proper logic around returns for `XREAD` and `XRANGE`.
 - Persist stream to disk (and decode when reading RDB file)
+- Replication + Transaction -> multi is never sent, queued commands are only sent once exec is launched